-Our tutorial features plenty of written material as well as hours of video presentation.
-People have requested both as preference.
+Our tutorial features plenty of written material, fifty eight pages, as well as fifteen video presentations.
+People have requested both as a preference.

 We cover starting a starter from scratch.
 Maintaining it (feeding).
 Using a dried starter, how to make a dried starter for storing.
 Freezing and all other details you need.